0334321-LSE/SDCC-Distribuited-Page-Rank/README.md

 In configuration.json there are parameters for bucket name and region, must change if you want use it on your EC2 instance. <br />

 ## Version
-Version 4.1 works on EC2 instances and saves the output into S3 bucket <br />
+Version 4.2 works on EC2 instances, it can save the output into S3 bucket by setting the property on configuration.json <br />
-Version 3.2 works also locally, doesn't save on S3 bucket.
-It can be used for debugging by running the main inside MasterLocal directory <br />
-Version 2 works only locally, doesn't use containers.
+Also has a local master that can be executed locally for testing or debugging Version 2 works only locally, doesn't use containers.
 It can be used to check if the results are right.
 ## Possible problem and how to solve
 ### Grpc file are missing